Best Side Trips From Hallstatt:

 Being located right in the middle of Austria there are plenty of great day trips to make an extended stay in Hallstatt an amazing experience…

-Notice: The Side trips below are organized by distance not by rank
+Notice: The Side trips below are organized by the distance and not by rank.

 Helpful Transportation Info:

 To help with planning your Hallstatt day trip transportation, the National Austrian Railway (website) has all of the regional Train/Bus route and timetable information.
 If you are traveling with a group, consider the Einfach-Raus Day Pass (info) for your trains.
 It covers a group up to 5 people for unlimited train travel inside of Austria for the day just 35€.
 On Monday-Friday you can’t start your travel with these special passes until 9am, but Saturday & Sunday you can start anytime.
 For most schedules, you’ll want to buy regular train tickets early while they are cheap or pay full fare at the train station instead of messing around with this pass.